maoiscat/mpv-osc-framework/README.md

 The oscf is coded in [lua](http://www.lua.org/) language, which is natively supported by mpv.
 The [manual](https://mpv.io/manual/master/#script-location) has told everything about the scripting work, so I just suggest a simple method:

 	1. Make a new folder in "~~/mpv/scripts/", such as "~~/mpv/scripts/demo/".
-	2. Copy oscf.lua in "demo".
+	2. Copy oscf.lua to "demo".
 	3. Make a new file "main.lua" in "demo".
 	4. Use "require 'oscf'" in main.lua to import oscf.